chp-legacy/chainpoint-node/README.md

 `CHAINPOINT_NODE_PUBLIC_URI` : should be a URI where your Node can be publicly discovered and utilized by others.
 This might look like `http://10.1.1.20`.
 Your Node will run on port `80` over `http`.
 You can also provide a DNS domain name instead of an IPv4 address if you prefer.
 If provided, this address will be periodically audited by Tierion Core to ensure compliance with the rules for a healthy Node.
 If you leave this config value blank, it will be assumed that your Node is not publicly available, and you will not be eligible to earn TNT rewards.

+### Node Firewall

+You will need to expose port 80 (HTTP) to the world if you want your Node to be available for clients to connect to.
+This is true whether you run behind a non-public host behind a firewall or publicly.
+By default, most cloud compute server providers will block all access to your host's ports by default (usually with the exception of port 22 (SSH)).
+If your provider does not implement a block by default policy you are encouraged to choose another provider or to configure a firewall on your Node server to block access to all ports with the exception of port 80 HTTP and port 22 SSH.

 ### Node Authentication Key Backup/Restore

 Before you get started running a Node, you should understand how registration and authentication works.
 You are strongly encouraged to backup your authentication key(s).